WilliamDASILVA/passport-discord/README.md

 An Express server example can be found in the `/example` directory.
 Be sure to `npm install` in that directory to get the dependencies.

 ## Credits
-* Jared Hanson - used passport-github to understand passport more and kind of as a base.
+* Nicholas Tay - Original author of the package, that this fork is based on.

 ## License
 Licensed under the ISC license.
 The full license text can be found in the root of the project repository.